What are dominant sex traits?

 There are a few key ways that female dominance has been defined in the literature.
 Prior studies have used measures such as priority of access to resources, the consistent directionality of agonism, and the ability to control decided aggressive interactions.
 These definitions tend to revolve around the idea of females having greater control over resources and aggressive interactions than males.

-See also What are dominant and submissive personality traits test?
+See also What are alphabet personality traits?

 What gender is recessive